 In addition, the process of legally milling a metal lower receiver is easier than it sounds.
 Using the Ghost Gunner to carve a lower receiver from a raw block of aluminum would be a lengthy, complex process.
 However, the firearm community has long traded in so-called “80 percent lowers,” lower-receiver-shaped metal pieces that sell for as little as $80 and are roughly 80 percent finished.
 They only need to have a few holes and cavities milled out to become the body of a working gun.
 The bureau of Alcohol, Tobacco and Firearms (ATF) has defined that the 80 percent line as the closest an object can come to a regulated rifle without legally qualifying as one.
 But precisely finishing the last 20 percent of a lower receiver has still required access to a milling machine that typically costs tens of thousands of dollars.

 Since Wilson first launched Defense Distributed in 2012, he has demonstrated a talent for throwing technological gasoline onto political fires, from uncontrollable 3D-printed guns to Bitcoin money-laundering software.
 His latest creation promises to be equally controversial.
 Wilson’s intention is to release the Ghost Gunner on the heels of a debate in California over a state law that would ban the manufacture of all guns without serial numbers.
 The bill, widely known as the “Ghost Gun ban” and introduced by Los Angeles state senator Kevin de León earlier this year, was designed to outlaw either 3-D printing any gun parts or those creating 80 percent lower gun part without government-assigned serial numbers in California.
-The metal-gun-inline22legislation passed in California’s senate and assembly, but was vetoed Tuesday by the state’s governor Jerry Brown, who wrote that he “can’t see how adding a serial number to a homemade gun would significantly advance public safety.”
+The legislation passed in California’s senate and assembly, but was vetoed Tuesday by the state’s governor Jerry Brown, who wrote that he “can’t see how adding a serial number to a homemade gun would significantly advance public safety.”

 That veto represents another setback for gun control advocates like state senator De Leon who have warned of the dangers of the homemade lower receivers.